UCF/Athena-Framework/docs/components/progress.md

 </div>
 {% endexample %}

-Bootstrap provides a handful of [utilities for setting width]({{ site.baseurl }}/utilities/sizing/).
+Athena provides a handful of [utilities for setting width]({{ site.baseurl }}/utilities/sizing/).
 Depending on your needs, these may help with quickly configuring progress.

 {% example html %}
 <div class="progress">